 Mutual Funds For Short Term Goals

-When the word short term comes, the first thing which comes to our mind is Fixed Deposit because it’s safe, secure and offers steady returns but now we have better option i.e. Debt funds.
+When the word short term comes, the first thing which comes to our mind is Fixed Deposit because it’s safe, secure, and offers steady returns but now we have a better option i.e. Debt funds.

 If you invest in Debt funds for more than 3 years, the gains are added to your income and taxed as per your salary bracket. unlike with a Fixed Deposit, where the banks cut Tax Deducted at Source when the interest earned crosses Rs.
 10,000, there is no Tax Deducted at Source deducted on interest earned in a short-term Debt Fund.

-Your get indexation benefit which means gains are taxed only after factoring in the rate of inflation for the investment period only when your debt funds is more than 3 years.
+Your get indexation benefit which means gains are taxed only after factoring in the rate of inflation for the investment period only when your debt funds are more than 3 years.

 The other type of fund is the Income Fund.
 They have a maturity period of five years and they respond to every change in the interest rate.
 When interest rates fall, the value of Income Funds rises and vice versa.
 The dropping of the interest rates this year has brought Income Funds to the spotlight, and with the RBI hinting at cutting the rates, this fund is gaining more power.
 Income Funds are subject to market risks from changes in the interest rates.

 Short-term debt funds are not at all that subject to changes in the rate of interest.
 The return on your short-term Debt Fund is actually the interest earned on the bonds.
 Hence, the returns are not all that juicy and high, but they are steady.

 Investing in medium-term goals means willing to take a risk and one way to take calculated risks is by investing in a Balanced Fund.
 When you choose to invest in a Balanced Fund, it means that your money is invested in equity and debt instruments together.